browserengineering/book/book/http.md

 that, the other computer will keep waiting on you to send that newline, and you'll keep waiting on its response.[^literal]

-[^send-return]: `send` actually returns a number (`47` in this case)
+[^send-return]: `send` actually returns a number, in this case `47`.
-    that tells you how many bytes of data you sent to the other computer.
-If, say, your network connection failed midway through sending the data, you might want to know how much you sent before the connection failed.
+    That tells you how many bytes of data you sent to the other computer; if, say, your network connection failed midway through sending the data, you might want to know how much you sent before the connection failed.